-My experience is not unique and I have the fortunate opportunity to have supported hundreds of ambitious entrepreneurs each year in my past business-world.
+My experience is not unique and I have the fortunate opportunity to have supported hundreds of ambitious entrepreneurs each year when they were building their own business brands.
 There is opportunity everywhere and this opportunity is your for the taking!

 Want to start your own business?

 If you want any advice or guidance on starting your own business (anytime), please feel free to connect with me on my social channels or drop me a message via email.
 I may not have all the answers, but i’m more than happy to share my own experiences with those looking to share their entrepreneurial journey.

 Finally, if you were going to start a business in a recession, what would it be and why?
 Leave your answers in the comments.
 I’d be delighted to read and reply to them!